Luca-Rizzi314/Prosperity-4-Algorithmic-writeup/README.md

 For the algorithmic challenge, we submitted a Python bot that read market data and placed buy/sell orders.

+My team placed in the top 5% of teams worldwide, (899th out of 18,803 total teams)

 - **Round 1:** trading ash coated osmium and intarian pepper root.
 - **Round 2:** same products as round 1, plus the Market Access Fee auction.
 - **Round 3:** Velvet Fruit Extract options book.